Business

 Divide and conquer

 What’s fueling this uncoupling, with some of them even undoing past megamergers?
-According to the WSJ, a big driver is activists pushing back against bloated empires.
+According to The Wall Street Journal, a big driver is activists pushing back against bloated empires.
 Their argument?
 Fast-growing divisions get dragged down by sluggish ones, and those much-hyped “synergies” from megamergers hardly show up.

 Spin-offs rising